 - Other less common causes of jaundice include blood group differences between mother and baby, haemolytic anaemia, hepatitis and galactosaemia.

 Newborn babies are often affected by jaundice, which makes their skin and eyes have a yellowish tinge.
 Jaundice is caused by a build-up of a chemical called bilirubin in the baby’s blood and tissues.
 Bilirubin is normally processed by the liver, but a newborn's liver takes a few days to process it, so about six out of 10 newborns have some degree of jaundice.
 The condition is more common among premature babies.
 This normal process results in what we call ‘physiological jaundice’.

 Jaundice usually appears on the second or third day.
 If your baby is full-term and healthy, mild jaundice is nothing to worry about and will resolve by itself within a week or so.
 However, a premature or sick baby or a baby with very high levels of bilirubin will need close monitoring and medical treatments.

-Other causes of jaundice in babies include blood group antibodies, haemolytic anaemia, hepatitis and galactosaemia.
+Occasionally, underlying blood and liver conditions can also cause jaundice in babies.
+These conditions include blood group antibodies, haemolytic anaemia, hepatitis and galactosaemia.

 Symptoms of jaundice in babies

 The symptoms of jaundice in babies depend on the cause and severity, but may include:

 - a yellow tinge to the skin, usually appearing first on the face and scalp